orxfun/orx-parallel/docs/using_wasm.md

 ## Step 3: Expose a wasm API boundary

-Keep wasm-bindgen on a small public boundary layer (typically `lib.rs`).
+Keep wasm-bindgen on a small public boundary layer in `my-wasm-project/crate/src/lib.rs`.

 Expose at least: